amarif1/drishtimcq/README.rst

 MCQ Engine for Drishti'12

-#.
 TODOs

-1.Change username to drishti id
+#. //DONE// Change username to drishti id

-2.Remove password from login.
-Better to set a default password than removing the password field.
-Removing password field, makes Django authentication impossible to authenticate without proper 'backend'
+#. //DONE//Remove password from login.
+Wrote custom authentication backend for pasword-less login.

-3.Remove 'bash' , 'python' from question types
+#. //DONE// Remove 'bash' , 'python' from question types

-4.Add negative marking
+#. //DONE// Add negative marking

-5.Renovate the HTML file in templates folder.
+#.
+Renovate the HTML file in templates folder.
 Drishtify its looks!

 PM for admin username and password.
 Or remove exam.db and run